adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 {% endhighlight %}

 If everything works, a executable file called bwa would be created.
 Then, we can add the program folder into the path to quick access bwa by running `export PATH=$PATH:<path>/<to>/<bwa>` (temporal) or modifying the path by defining it inside the _.bashrc_ file.

+The second software we are going to use is ***Picard***.
+The software was develop by the Broad Institute and has an open-source license. _Picard_ contains a huge number of tools to manipulate high-throughput sequencing (HTS) data.
+In order to use the software we need _java-1.8_ installed.
+Read more and download from [here](https://broadinstitute.github.io/picard/) by clicking the first box of the right upper corner (Latest Jar Release).

 <p>&nbsp;</p>